What is Trauma and Do I Have Trauma?

 • Feeling disconnected from yourself or the world

-You may also experience hypervigilance - always being on edge or waiting for something bad to happen, or feel emotionally numb, like you’re just going through the motions of life.
-These reactions are not signs of weakness; they are protective responses your brain and body developed to survive.
+You might find yourself constantly on edge, always waiting for something bad to happen.
+Or feeling emotionally numb, like you're just going through the motions.
+These aren’t signs of weakness.
+They’re protective responses your brain and body developed to help you survive overwhelming experiences.

 If you’re unsure whether you’ve experienced trauma or PTSD,